 “My gosh!
-Can I have those!?!” is what my gluten-free son said as he walked through the kitchen.
+Can I have those!?!” is what my gluten-free son said as he walked through the kitchen and saw these nut free date bites.
 Then as he walked off eating one, “Mmmm….”

 Shirley of Gluten Free Easily is hosting this month, and the theme she chose is “When You’re Grain Free and Feeling Like A Nut, But Can’t Eat Tree Nuts or Peanuts!”
 You can view the round up of wonderful recipes here.